-Another trend in the agrovet business is having several agrovets in one area come together to buy their products in wholesale then distribute it among themselves.
+Another trend in the agrovet business is having several agrovets in one area come together to buy their products in wholesale then distribute them among themselves.

 It saves on the cost of purchasing the product as one can purchase the product in smaller quantities.
 This also enables business owners to split other costs like transportation and shipping.